menout1/databricks_breweries/README.md

 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/60b46ced-20f7-4e57-a4cf-0985626eb22c) - <b> Databricks_Breweries </b>

-The Breweries Case
+<h1> The Breweries Case </h1>

 In order to do the case, I used the Azure cloud provider, which all me to use Databricks and DataFactory to load Breweries information from API.
 I also use Python, PySpark, Spark and Parquet format with compress to save space in the cloud storage.

-It was created 3 layers Bronze, Silver and Gold in Azure Container
+<b> It was created 3 layers Bronze, Silver and Gold in Azure Container </b>
 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/1c0eb324-6d50-4ec6-b48a-fa33cab09134)

-And also was created 3 databricks notebooks on each one has these purpose.
+<b>And also was created 3 databricks notebooks on each one has these purpose.</b>
 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/40687e08-5cf2-4d5b-a5aa-1a7e10414217)

-inbound_to_bronze - It gets the API Brewery in raw data and save in Bronze layer in a json file.
+<b> inbound_to_bronze - It gets the API Brewery in raw data and save in Bronze layer in a json file.</b>
 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/53271bbc-a0c5-459b-a4f7-de3ec27ef710)

-bronze_to_silver - It transform the json file in PySpark dataframe, I also modify the data type of phone column to integer, in order to  avoid wrong values.
-In the end it loads the dataframe in parquet format partition by brewery location and gzip compress to save cloud storage.
+<b> bronze_to_silver - It transform the json file in PySpark dataframe, I also modify the data type of phone column to integer, in order to  avoid wrong values.
+In the end it loads the dataframe in parquet format partition by brewery location and gzip compress to save cloud storage.</b>

 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/8efe0113-92e9-4a44-a6e4-2c7a87507fc1)

-silver_to_gold - This script gets data in the silver layer copied to gold layer.
-So, I created a view in order to do some aggregations queries.
+<b> silver_to_gold - This script gets data in the silver layer copied to gold layer.
+So, I created a view in order to do some aggregations queries.</b>

 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/c370aa61-7a53-4f93-8131-5748a8435735)

-Azure Data Factory - It was used to build the pipeline, schedule the jobs and monitoring the results sending by email if it works with success or failed.
+<b> Azure Data Factory - It was used to build the pipeline, schedule the jobs and monitoring the results sending by email if it works with success or failed. </b>

 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/005412d8-d9d1-4234-959d-bdf33941a17c)

-Email Success -
+<b>Email Success - </b>

 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/817115e5-c88e-4b92-a1f2-2ce286bc6cd7)

-Email Failed -
+<b>Email Failed -</b>

 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/34b4343c-e34a-405a-bfc8-906a446ae857)

-Git Hub - All the scripts and datafacory objects was published in the git repository in the databricks_breweries branch
+<b>Git Hub - All the scripts and datafacory objects was published in the git repository in the databricks_breweries branch </b>

 ![image](https://github.com/menout1/databricks_breweries/assets/58555709/1f365ba2-2771-4f0a-b713-56bb3a6250fa)